Teaching Kids the Difference Between Needs and Wants

 High School (Ages 14-18):

 • Part-Time Job Goals: If your teenager has a part-time job, guide them in setting financial goals related to saving for college, a car, or other significant expenses.
 Help them create a budget that accounts for their earnings, expenses, and savings objectives.
-Discuss the importance of prioritising long-term goals over short-term spending.
+Discuss the importance of prioritising long-term financial goals over short-term spending.

 • Researching Financial Education: Introduce your teenager to resources and tools that provide financial education, such as books, online courses, or workshops.
 Encourage them to explore these materials and set goals for expanding their knowledge and understanding of personal finance.